corescript-lang/archive/simpleinterpreter.md

 ```
 Of course, a simple interpreter should have a lot more functionality than a print statement.
 Using substring will cut the string from the beginning to where the string starts.
 This includes the space after print.
+This could also be parsed by splitting the line by spaces, and checking the first item.

 ## GOTO
 A goto function can be very useful.
 It allows the program to skip code, and tell the interpreter where to go.